epagnin/frontiers-in-security-research/README.md

-# frontiers-in-security-research
+# Frontiers in Security Research (FRISER)
 This is a **7.5hp credits PhD-level course** held by LTH.
 The course is in *seminar-style*: each participant will hold 1 or 2 seminars and actively participate in all other seminars.
-For quality assessment there are several additoinal tasks entailed with each seminar.
+For quality assessment there are several additional tasks entailed with each seminar.

-## Course Calendarp
+## Course Calendar
-All seminars are held on Fridays 14:00-16:00, unless otherwise peciefied.
+All seminars are held on **Fridays 14:00-16:00**, unless otherwise peciefied.
 A zoom link to attend remotely will be posted here.
-The course starts on week 8 (Feburary 26th).
+The course starts on **week 8 (Feburary 26th)**.

 ### Schedule
 Date, time: speaker - paper title (link to paper, link to report)